Nice to meet you.

 Example: You repeatedly talk about the vision of the company and its impact on the current status quo.

 • Con: Focusing only on the vision can lead to a lack of empathy and guidance.
-If you cannot communicate your vision, clearly this can eventually lead to mistrust and confusion.
+If you cannot communicate your vision clearly, this can eventually lead to mistrust and confusion.

-Using the different leadership styles
+Using different leadership styles

 different leadership styles